Youngestdev/abdul.codes/content/posts/back-to-the-market.md

 At Okteto, I was responsible for handling community affairs as well as create technical and later on marketing content for the audience - users, customers, etc.

 Professionally, I have 4+ years worth of experience writing technical articles for various blogs ( listed at the end of this blog post ), as well as a documentation for a joint [crypto library](https://github.com/youngestdev/buycoins-python).
-I have recorded about 10 videos on Youtube for Okteto as well.
+I have also recorded a numbers of videos on Youtube for Okteto as well.

 Safe to say that I am skilled at what I do - Technical writing.